Spartacus League: Founding of the KPD

 On 24 December 1918 Friedrich Ebert attempted to disband and dismiss the People's Navy Division (Volksmarinedivision), which had been assigned to protect the interim government.
-The resulting skirmish of the Berlin Palace between it and units of the Reich military caused 34 deaths.
+The resulting confrontation at the Berlin Palace between it and units of the Reich military caused 67 deaths.
 The three USPD representatives on the Council of the People's Deputies blamed Ebert and, unaware of his secret agreement with Groener, saw his actions as an attempt to block the revolutionary goals they had jointly agreed on.
 They therefore resigned from the interim government on 29 December 1918.

 Because of Ebert's actions and the behavior of the USPD, which was criticized as fickle and inconsistent, the Spartacus League decided on 22 December 1918 to hold a Reich congress in Berlin on 30 December to discuss the founding of a party, the relationship to the USPD, and parliamentary elections.
 In the interim it had delegates elected from throughout Germany.
 Many arrived in Berlin as early as 29 December, and on the same day a majority of them decided to found a new party.
 Above all, the Polish guest Karl Radek convinced most of the representatives of the Spartacus League, the Bremen left-wing radicals and the International Communists of Germany (IKD) of the prospects and the necessity of unifying.
 In doing so Radek contradicted the central statement of the Spartacus program that the party would take over the government only through the clear will of a majority of the population.
 Radek said that a proletarian revolution always begins with a minority seizing political power.

 On 31 December 1918, 127 delegates, including 94 Spartacists and 29 IKD representatives, decided to unite to form the "Communist Party of Germany (Spartacus League)".
 Negotiations with the Revolutionary Stewards for their admission failed in part because Liebknecht did not want to drop the supplementary "Spartacus League" from the party name.
 Rosa Luxemburg had argued for "Socialist Party" in order to preserve the independence of German communists from the Bolsheviks and to facilitate their cooperation with other socialists.

 In addition to the party name, its relationship to parliamentarianism was highly controversial.
 The leading Spartacus members Rosa Luxemburg, Paul Levi, Leo Jogiches, Käte Duncker, and hesitantly also Karl Liebknecht, were in favor of the KPD participating in the upcoming elections.
 Otto Rühle and the IKD, on the other hand, strongly opposed participation.
 Their motion to boycott the elections received a majority of 62 votes to 23.
 The majority of the party congress shared the view formulated by Liebknecht a week earlier: "The National Assembly means nothing other than a formal political democracy.
 It does not at all mean that democracy which socialism has always demanded.
 The ballot is certainly not the lever by which the power of the capitalist social order can be unhinged."